flowagentnu/1rel-documentation/docs/sites/actionalbuttons/how-to-use.md

-# How to show Actional Buttons
+# How to Use Actional Buttons

+A guide to displaying and configuring Actional Buttons in different contexts.

+## When to Use
+Read this page when you want to show Actional Buttons in tables, forms, dashboards, or other UI elements.

+## How It Works
-Actional Button is set up globally on site settings, but can be used in different contexts, such as in a Power Search Table, as a Row Button, or in a Form, as a Form Button.
-The JSON structure for Actional Buttons is the same across all contexts, but the context in which the button is used may affect the available items and conditions.
+- Actional Buttons are set up globally in Site Settings, but can be used in Power Search Tables, as Row Buttons, or as Form Buttons.

-The method for using Actional Buttons is by calling it with the followingen JSON:
+- The JSON structure is the same in all contexts, but available items/conditions may differ.
+- Use the `keyName` to reference a button's configuration.

+## Usage Example
+**Show a button in a table row:**
 ```json
 {
   "actionalButtons": [